prmrdl/XenGuide/sites/prototype/content/Introduction/_index.md

 ## Next Steps

-You can learn more about what Xeneta can do by walking through the Xeneta app, starting with the dashboard.
+You can learn more about what Xeneta can do by walking through the Xeneta app.

 {{% linkarrow text="Read the Xeneta quickstart guide" %}} {{< ref "Introduction/quickstart.md" >}} {{% /linkarrow %}}